probmods/probmods2/chapters/conditioning.md

 # Factors

-In WebPPL, `condition` is actually a special case of a more general operator: `factor`.
+In WebPPL, `condition` and `observe` are actually special cases of a more general operator: `factor`.
 Whereas `condition` is like making an assumption that must be true, then `factor` is like making a *soft* assumption that is merely preferred to be true.
 For instance, suppose we flip a single coin.
 If we condition on the outcome being heads, then the outcome must be heads:

 ~~~~
-var dist = Infer({method: 'enumerate'},
+var dist = Infer(
   function () {
     var A = flip()
     condition(A)